 - Once the beans have cooked, mash the beans and onion with an immersion blender until as smooth (or chunky) as desired.
 Will thicken significantly when cool.

-- Serve hot, or let cool and refrigerate for up to 3 days or freeze for longer storage.
+- Serve hot, or let cool and refrigerate for up to 3 days or freeze for longer storage, up to 3 months.

 - For authentic refried beans (frijoles refritos), fry the mashed beans in an oiled skillet until a super thick paste forms.